maibennett/sta235/exampleSite/content/Classes/Week9/_index.en.md

 ## What we will cover

-This week we will start diving into into prediction and model selection problems.
+This week we talk about binary outcome models, and will start diving into into prediction and model selection problems.
 We’ll be talking about model cheking, cross-validation, bias-variance tradeoff, and variable selection.

 ## Recommended readings/videos